 "On body positivity and self-love" - Interview with body activist Helene Thyrsted, current in the film "Fat Front".

-I Mondo Kaos we sell clothes to people, based on the individual's body, and we have that
+I Mondo Kaos we sell clothes for people, based on the individual person's body, and we have that

 done since 2006.
 Taking a starting point in oneself and one's own body has also been the theme of the latter

 couple of customer evenings we have held in the store and it has inspired us to write a blog on the topics

 body positivity and self-love.
 That is why we invited the body activist Helene Thyrsted to Nørrebro